vbortnyk/truck-signs-api/README.md

 ### Settings

-The __settings__ folder inside the trucks_signs_designs folder contains the different setting's configuration for each environment (so far the environments are development, docker testing, and production).
+The __settings__ folder inside the trucks_signs_designs folder contains the different setting's configuration for each environment (so far the environments are development, testing, and production).
 Those files are extensions of the base.py file which contains the basic configuration shared among the different environments (for example, the value of the template directory location).
 In addition, the .env file inside this folder has the environment variables that are mostly sensitive information and should always be configured before use.
-By default, the environment in use is the decker testing.
+By default, the environment in use is the testing.
 To change between environments modify the \_\_init.py\_\_ file.

 ### Models